votca/votca/share/doc/methods.rst

 Input preparation
 ~~~~~~~~~~~~~~~~~

-This section describes the usage of IBI, implemented within the
+This section describes the usage of IBI, implemented within the scripting
-scripting framework described in
-:ref:`methods_iterative_workflow`.
-It is suggested to get a basic
+framework described in :ref:`methods_iterative_workflow`.
+It is suggested to
-understanding of this framework before proceeding.
+get a basic understanding of this framework before proceeding.

-An outline of the workflow for performing IBIis given in
-fig. [fig:flow\_ibi].

 To specify Iterative Boltzmann Inversion as algorithm in the script, add
 ``ibi`` in the ``method`` section of the XMLsetting file as shown below.